cwaage/cs50_labs/README.md

 You can specify the number of decimal places that display to output.

-For example the following example ...
+For example the following code example defines pi to the 10th decimal place.

 ```c
 #include <stdio.h>